aeshwin10/playback-speed/README.md

 ## Features

-- Automatically applies saved speeds when you visit a YouTube channel
+- Automatically applies saved speeds when you visit a YouTube channel (I use it for channels like Neso Academy, Take U Forward, Gate Smashers, etc...)
+(Just too lazy to click on 2x everytime😛)
 - Tracks total time saved across all channels
 - Clean, minimalist interface